Skip to content

 After a few seconds, the contract is deployed, and you should see the address in the terminal.

-Deploy a Contract to Moonbeam with HardHat.
+Deploy a Contract to Moonbeam with Hardhat.

 Congratulations, your contract is live on Moonbeam!
 Save the address, as you will use it to interact with this contract instance in the next step.